Lawrence Westbrook (politician): Early career

+Lawrence Westbrook was born in Belton, Texas to a well-established Texas family.

-Westbrook, the developer of the little-known Mutual Ownership Defense Housing Division – a program of cooperatively owned housing projects for middle-income residents funded by the US Government – began his career late in the 1920s with his own self-initiated program for organizing rural Texas farmers into a cooperative marketing body.
+Westbrook, eventually the developer of the little-known Mutual Ownership Defense Housing Division – a program of cooperatively owned housing projects for middle-income residents funded by the US Government – began his career late in the 1920s with his own self-initiated program for organizing rural Texas farmers into a cooperative marketing body.
 Today, in 2009, while the US is experiencing the popping of a real estate bubble, the mutual ownership concept is especially interesting, as it was based on the idea that traditional home ownership was not the best economic choice for many middle income families.
 Since it ties these families to their home during times of economic recession or depression, it makes it difficult for them to move and follow available employment opportunities.
 In the early 1930s, Westbrook and his program attracted favorable attention from regional New Deal officials, and in 1931 Westbrook was appointed to the position of Director of the Texas Relief Commission.
 While involved in the Texas relief programs Westbook was intensely interested in supporting the development of the Texas Parks system.
-He was a close friend of influential Congressman and Speaker of the United States House of Representatives (1940-1947, 1949-1953 and 1955-1961) Sam Rayburn which the Westbrook family reports was a key in Colonel Westbrook's success while working within the US Government.
+He was a close friend of influential Congressman and Speaker of the United States House of Representatives (1940–1947, 1949–1953 and 1955–1961) Sam Rayburn which the Westbrook family reports was a key in Colonel Westbrook's success while working within the US Government.
 During Colonel Westbrook's experience as a Texas public official he became convinced of the benefits of cooperative enterprises.
 In quick succession, he was promoted to Assistant Federal Emergency Relief Administrator in the Rural Rehabilitation Division, and then to First Assistant Work Projects (WPA) Administrator Harry L. Hopkins.
 They became friends and Mr. Hopkins would serve as best man at Colonel Westbrook's marriage in 1937.